uniquelau/vdb.vs-templates/readme.md

 to run Umbraco.
 This means that you do not need to include every file within the Visual Studio project.

+## Why

+1. Use the same starting point for all your projects
+2. Contains sensible gitignore files
+3. Automatically handles renaming and GUID replacement

 ## Security Best Practices

 [web.config transform](https://github.com/uniquelau/vdb.vs-templates/blob/master/2015/Src/_company_._project_.Web/Web.Release.config)